mrdat0194/pan-theory.github.io/index.md

     - info: saving results
     - models: model of sqlachemy
     - sql: connection config
-    - Elasticsearch
+    - Elasticsearch: connect and test with database
-    - Neo4j:
+    - Neo4j:  connect and test with database
-    - youtube:
+    - youtube: Some functions use with youtube content

 - `my_functions` &mdash; My developing functions
     - google_spreadsheet_api: code to work with spreadsheet
     - open_cv_function: code to work with openCv
     - text_similarity: code to work with fuzzy word

 - `helper_functions` &mdash; The helper functions define
+    - tools : on-going projects

+- `datastructure` &mdash; The helper functions define
     - tools : on-going projects

 ## License